Skip to Content

 *Exact measurements are listed in the recipe card below.

-STEP BY STEP INSTRUCTIONS ON HOW TO MAKE HOMEMADE SWEET PORK RINDS – CHICHARRONES
+STEP-BY-STEP INSTRUCTIONS ON HOW TO MAKE KETO SWEET PORK RINDS – CHICHARRONES

-Make sure your skin is fully clean and cut into pieces small enough to fit in a cooking pot.
+Ensure your skin is clean and cut into small pieces to fit in a cooking pot.
 Place all the skin into the cooking pot and cover with water.
-On top of the skin you’re going to cook, place some heavy pot to make sure the skin is always submerged in the water while cooking.
+On top of the skin you’re going to cook, place a heavy pot to ensure the skin is permanently submerged in the water while cooking.

 Cook for about an hour.